philippinespire/2022_PIRE_omics_workshop/README_workshop.md

 sbatch /home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/scripts/runSPADEShimem_R1R2_noisolate.sbatch "your user ID" "Sfa" "1" "decontam" "854000000" "/home/e1garcia/shotgun_PIRE/2022_PIRE_omics_workshop/salarias_fasciatus" "fq_fp1_clmp_fp2_fqscrn_repaired"
 ```

-Run 2 more assemblies with the contaminated data for the second and  third library by rreplacing the "1", with "2" and  "3".
+Run 2 more assemblies for the second, third, and all library combined, by rreplacing the "1", with "2" and "3" respectively.

 Then, check the number of libraries you have and run a job combining all libraries together by choosing the appropiate "all_2libs" or "all_3libs" from the library options.

 ---